penk/Kakuhomaru-bridge/README.md

 To get started with your custom PCB, upload the [production file](./production/kakuhomaru-bridge-gerbers.zip) to the PCB manufacturer of your choice, such as JLCPCB or PCBWay.
 Please ensure you select the option for `Castellated Holes` — this is vital for the functionality of our bridge pickup.

-Below are the settings used for this prototype:
+Below are the settings I have used for this prototype:

 ```
 PCB Thickness: 1.6 mm